-When entering the garden, you walk through a wholly covered bamboo lane.
+As our family was on a little holiday in the Gard region, we couldn’t miss a visit to the botanical garden ‘La Bambouseraie en Cévennes’.
+We went during the high season, and although we arrived right after the opening hour of 09h00, there was already a crowd.
+I was a bit worried about not being able to enjoy the garden with so many visitors around.
+However, the set-up is large with enough space for everyone.
+When entering the park, you walk through a wholly covered bamboo lane.
 Near the end of the lane, just before the farmhouse, you will find some of the oldest sequoias in France.
-These two enormous oaks were planted in 1860 by the founder of La Bambouseraie himself: Eugène Mazel.
+These enormous oaks were planted in 1860 by the founder of La Bambouseraie himself: Eugène Mazel.
 A spice merchant and passionate botanist originally from the Cévennes, his dream was to create a garden never before seen in France.
 So, he did.

 Solid like steel

 Mazel had the chance to buy a piece of land in his native village.
 And the valley of Générargues benefits from a tropical microclimate.
 The perfect place to plant his imported bamboo and other exotic plants.
 In 1856, Mazel opened his garden.
 La Bambouseraie now covers 34 hectares in total, of which 15 hectares are open to the public.
 We let the path guide us through the park.
 Soon enough, we walked into a Laotian village.
 This is where you can learn about how humans use bamboo.
 Although bamboo is a grass – and not a tree – the hollow stem is solid like steel.
 And therefore, the perfect material to build houses.
 Something the Laotians have understood for a long time.
 We also had the chance to see the start of a banana tree blossom.
 Absolutely beautiful!